jithinjustin/angular-simple-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## The Hero Editor

+The application now has a basic title.
+Next you will create a new component to display hero information and place that component in the application shell.

 ## Summary
 1. You used the CLI to create a second HeroesComponent.